iliangithub/Project_DevOps_Udemy_1/README.md

 end
 ```

-And if we have everything ready:
+And if everything is ready:

 ```
 vagrant up
 ```

-After the creation of all the VM, let us see what it is inside of one of the VM.
+After the creation of all the VM, let us take a look inside of one of the VM.
 For example, the "db01".

 ```
 vagrant ssh db01